swordfishtr/35PokesExtension/README.md

 > [!NOTE]
 > Metagame data is maintained in a separate, dedicated repository: [35 Pokes Index](https://github.com/swordfishtr/35PokesIndex)
+> Check its branches too!
+When changing the format, we temporarily use the `next` branch.

 ## Features

 - Format selection much like the kind that the client provides.
 This is the place to generate a challenge code, or turn the extension on/off.

-- Turns the preferred teambuilding format, `NDAG`, into the selected 35 Pokes metagame.
-Every other format, like `NDOU`, is unaffected by this.
+- The selected metagame is displayed in the `gen9nationaldex35pokes` format.
+Every other format, like `gen9nationaldexag`, is unaffected by this.

 - Selecting another metagame is immediately reflected in the teambuilder.